Jeff Newman (TV personality)

 Jeffrey William Newman OAM (born 4 February 1944) is a former Australian television presenter.
 He was the Seven Network's weather presenter in Perth from 1991 to 2009.

 Media career

 Newman began his media career with 6GE in Geraldton, Western Australia in early 1963, filling a vacancy left by the departure of Tony Barber.
 When STW-9 began broadcasting in 1965, Newman became host of The Jeff Newman Show.

 After a disagreement with management, he crossed over to the rival TVW-7 in 1967 and worked in various positions within the industry, before joining Seven News in 1982 as a newsreader.
 He was the weather presenter on Seven News from 1991 to 2009.
 Newman was also known for his role as Western Australian presenter of It's Academic, a popular school quiz program that ran for ten years from 1969 to 1979 and later revived from 2001 and 2005.
-He also served as the main anchor host of the annual Perth Telethon between 1968- 2009.
+He also served as the main anchor host of the annual Perth Telethon between 1968 and 2009.

 His brother is Peter Newman, another well-known Perth media personality.